Thabo Sefolosha: Personal life

 On April 8, 2015, Sefolosha and teammate Pero Antić were arrested outside a nightclub in New York City for allegedly interfering with police after Chris Copeland of the Indiana Pacers was stabbed in the abdomen following an argument.
 During the altercation, the NYPD officers broke Sefolosha's right leg, shutting him down for the rest of the season.
 He underwent surgery on April 16, to repair a fractured tibia and ligament damage.

 The prosecution offered Sefolosha a plea bargain, which would have involved a dismissal of the charges after six months, but Sefolosha refused it on September 9, 2015, even though his attorney, Alex Spiro, urged him to take it.
 Sefolosha said that he wanted to let the case proceed to trial instead; at the same time, charges against Antić were dropped.
-Sefolosha's court hearing was set on October 5, 2015.
-On October 9, a Manhattan jury found him not guilty of all three misdemeanor charges: obstructing government administration, disorderly conduct and resisting arrest.
-On October 21, 2015, Sefolosha announced he would be suing the city of New York as well as eight police officers for up to $50 million in damages.
+Sefolosha's court hearing was set on October 5.
+Four days later, a Manhattan jury found him not guilty of all three misdemeanor charges: obstructing government administration, disorderly conduct and resisting arrest.
+On October 21, Sefolosha announced that he would be suing the city of New York as well as eight police officers for up to $50 million in damages.
 On April 9, 2017, it was announced Sefolosha had settled with the NYPD for $4 million, a "substantial portion" of which he donated to Gideon's Promise, a nonprofit organization dedicated to educating public defenders.

 In October 2017, Sefolosha revealed that he saved a woman the previous month from drowning while he and his family were on a rafting trip down the Provo River.